Penetrating (Open) Injuries

 The most severe type of brain injury is tearing of cerebral tissue, resulting in acute hemorrhage in the subarachnoid or subdural space.
 Cerebral laceration is often associated with profound neurologic dysfunction and with a high mortality rate.

-Spinal cord injuries result from forced ...
+Spinal cord injuries result from forced movements (such ...